zhikaichen99/DemandForecasting/README.md

-# demand_forecasting
+# Demand Forecasting
-Repository used to learn about different time series techniques for store-item product forecasting using Kaggle dataset.
+This repository used to learn about different time series techniques for store-item product forecasting using Kaggle dataset.

+## Business Use Case
+- Demand Forecasting is a field of predictive analytics used to predict customer demands to optimize supply decisions.
+- How many products should the company have in stock?
+How often should they be restocked?
+- Incorrect inventory management can lead to the following problems:
+  - Customer wants to purchase a product, however not available.
+This leads to loss in potential profit and customer dissatisfaction.
+  - Too many products are stocked and remain unsold.
+This is a problem for products with short shelf life.
+- The task is to use historical sales records to estimate future demand.